simeononsecurity/simeononsecurity.ch/content/articles/nextdns-vs-adguard-ad-blocker-comparison/index.en.md

 ## **Performance and Speed**

-When considering an ad blocker, it's essential to assess its impact on your browsing experience and internet speed.
+When considering an ad blocker, you need to assess its impact on your browsing experience and internet speed.

 ### **NextDNS Performance and Speed**

 [**NextDNS**](https://nextdns.io/?from=jyfq92sk) is known for its impressive performance, thanks to its global network of DNS servers.
-By leveraging **anycast routing technology**, [**NextDNS**](https://nextdns.io/?from=jyfq92sk) routes your requests to the nearest server, minimizing latency and ensuring fast response times.
+By using **anycast routing technology**, [**NextDNS**](https://nextdns.io/?from=jyfq92sk) routes your requests to the nearest server, minimizing latency and ensuring fast response times.
 Additionally, [**NextDNS**](https://nextdns.io/?from=jyfq92sk) employs **caching mechanisms** to speed up DNS resolution for frequently visited websites.
 Users generally report a seamless browsing experience without noticeable slowdowns.

 ### **AdGuard Performance and Speed**